-Sepia effect: Tint the main score view for a warmer, more natural color.
+Sepia effect: Tint forScore's views for a warmer, more natural color.

 Always show seek bar: The seek bar (the dotted line along the bottom of the page) usually appears and hides along with the control bar.
 Enabling this setting keeps it on the screen at all times.